 |Docker bridge address||IP address (in CIDR notation) used as the Docker bridge IP address on nodes.
 Default of 172.17.0.1/16.|

 Maximum pods per node

-The default maximum number of pods per node in an AKS cluster varies between Basic and Advanced networking, and the method of cluster deployment.
+The maximum number of pods per node in an AKS cluster is 110.
+The default maximum number of pods per node varies between Basic and Advanced networking, and the method of cluster deployment.

 |Azure CLI||110||30||Yes (up to 110)|